Archive for the ‘Home’Category

 • Don’t keep your terrarium in full sunlight, either.

-You’ll need a few tools to make a tiny terrarium but nothing complicated to get started.
+How To: You’ll need a few tools to make a tiny terrarium but nothing complicated to get started.

 • Needle-nose pliers